 - No lender fees.
 Lender fees are only good for one person, the lender.
 They don’t benefit the veteran so we here at Low VA Rates want to make sure that there are no lender fees.

 So in this case, no’s are really exciting for us.

 3. Murphy’s Law: Anything That Can Go Wrong Will Go Wrong

-Here at Low VA Rates, we try to mitigate the impact of Murphy’s Law.
-We take things slow and we’ll ask you some questions.
-That way we can get the proper information from you and avoid problems in the future.
-Things like:
+Here at Low VA Rates, we try to mitigate the impact of Murphy’s Law by taking the time to get the proper information from you and avoid problems in the future.
+These include asking abou things like:

 - Homeowners Insurance.
 We want to be cognizant of when this is due and make sure that there is money to take care of it.

 - Property Taxes.
 Depending on which state you live in these could be due annually, semi-annually, or even quarterly.
 So when you set up an escrow account, we’ll want to make sure that the funds are there for when these payments are due.